MinSikSon/idiotquant/README.md

     stockNum
 ```

-2. implement the method in custome_function class.py
+2. implement the method in customeFunction class in custome_function.py file

 method
 ```